 With each session, the symptoms and signs of insomnia should be dissipating.
 People react differently to acupuncture.
 While there may be others who after just one session of treatment are able to get adequate sleep, there may be others who require several more sessions to get the same results; some people do not respond to acupuncture treatment at all.
 Usually, however, most patients experience a decrease in their symptoms after a few treatments.

 TCM associates each of the body’s meridians to an emotion.
-To properly diagnose and treat your insomnia, visit a qualified and experienced acupuncturist in Pembroke Pines.
+To properly diagnose and treat your insomnia, visit a qualified and experienced acupuncturist in Jacksonville.